PiyushPanwarFST/Hacktoberfest2024/README.md

 **This is a beginner-friendly project to help you get started with your [Hacktoberfest](https://hacktoberfest.digitalocean.com/).
-If you don't know where to start, feel free to watch the videos linked below and read the contribution rules.
+If you don't know where to start, feel free to watch the videos linked below and read the contribution rules and contribute .
 Happy Learning <3 💙 !!**

 # 📌 Videos 📽️: